IndieAgora/IndieAgora-Atrium/README.md

-WORDPRESS PLUGIN COORDINATION SYSTEM FOR SOVERIEGN SYSTEMS.
+# Atrium

+**AGPL-3.0 licensed WordPress plugin coordination system for sovereign platforms.**

+Atrium is a coordinated WordPress plugin stack designed to unify social publishing, forum content, and video features into a single site experience.

-With this stack of plugins you can connect Peertube instances with a phpBB database (forum software can be used in conjunction or just the full database backup) and works like a social media style website.
+Using this stack, you can connect a PeerTube instance with a phpBB-backed community data source and present everything through a social-media-style interface inside WordPress.
+The forum software itself can be used alongside the stack, or the system can work from an imported/full database backup, depending on your setup.

-There are three tabs - Connect - a typical wall sharing social media type tab, works like an advanced profile
-                       Discuss - a Reddit looking forum type tab (displays your forum posts here) Stream - Shows your Peertube instance, allows uploading of videos, commenting, rating etc, without visiting the instance.
-The Peertube instance is required for this to work.
+## What it does

+Atrium provides three main user-facing areas:

+### Connect
+A social profile and wall-style experience for posting, sharing, and viewing user activity.

+### Discuss
+A forum-style interface inspired by modern discussion platforms.
+It surfaces forum content in a cleaner, more integrated format and displays a user’s forum activity within the wider platform.

+### Stream
+A built-in PeerTube interface inside your site.
+Users can browse videos, upload content, comment, rate, and interact with your connected PeerTube instance without needing to leave the main platform.
+A working PeerTube instance is required for this area.

+## Installation

-Just install plugins and theme, activate them.
+Install the required plugins and theme, then activate them in WordPress.

-Configure ia-engine to point to the database prefixes you want and the peertube instance you want, put your admin root password in and it generates a token for your instance that automatically refreshes.

-That's it.
+## Basic setup

+Configure `ia-engine` with:

+- the database prefixes you want to use
+- the PeerTube instance you want to connect
+- your administrator root password

+Once configured, the system generates an authentication token for the PeerTube instance and keeps it refreshed automatically.

+## In practice

+After installation and configuration, the stack provides a unified platform where social posting, forum discussion, and PeerTube video activity can live together under one site.